-The total income generated from investments, including realised gains and losses, was €107.1million (2022: €83.4million).
+The total income generated from investments, including realised gains and losses, was €169million (2023: €107.1million).

 The Company, to support its operations, collects cash flows from both coupon interest payments and the sale of financial assets.
-Therefore, in accordance with IAS 39 the Company measures these assets at fair value through other comprehensive income.
+Therefore, in accordance with IAS 39, the Company measures these assets at fair value through Other Comprehensive Income.
 These assets are classified as assets available for sale.

-During the year, the Company recognised €217.3million in pre-tax unrealised gains (2022: losses €1,053million) as fair value through Other Comprehensive Income.
-This gain was mainly driven by the market value of the Company's investments due to a change in long-term interest rates and credit spreads.
-This was partially offset by changes in unrealised deferred tax and the change in accumulated currency transaction adjustments.
+During the year, the Company recognised €134.6million in pre-tax unrealised losses on Investments (2023: gains €217.3million) as fair value through Other Comprehensive Income.
+This loss was mainly driven by the market value of the Company's investments.